 - Vegan cheese shreds: Or substitute nutritional yeast for cheesy flavor.

-- Large flour tortillas: Or corn tortillas for a gluten-free tortilla.
+- Large flour tortillas: Use gluten-free tortillas if desired.
+Or you can use corn tortillas for a gluten-free option.

 Ingredients for Enchilada Sauce

 For the homemade enchilada sauce, you will need:

 - Tomato paste